baselinrhq/baselinr/docs/guides/DRIFT_DETECTION.md

-# Drift Detection in ProfileMesh
+# Drift Detection in Baselinr

-ProfileMesh provides a flexible, configurable drift detection system to identify changes in your data over time.
+Baselinr provides a flexible, configurable drift detection system to identify changes in your data over time.

 ## Overview